bitovi/academy/src/technology-consulting/5-communication.md

 - **Practice active silence:** Allow moments of silence in the conversation, giving the speaker space to expand on their thoughts without feeling rushed or interrupted.
 - **Pause before responding:** Allow a brief pause after the speaker finishes to make sure you’ve fully understood their message before replying.
-- **Use minimal encouragers:** Nod along and use phrases like “yes,” “hmm hmm,” or “ok” to show that you’re listening without interrupting.
+- **Use minimal encouragers:** Nod along, show facial expressions, and use phrases like “yes,” “hmm hmm,” or “ok” to show that you’re listening without interrupting.

 Questions to reflect: